faixan-khan/response_fishnet/README.md

 Q7): Please respond to the Ethics Reviews.

 Thank you for the reminder.
-We have responded.
+We have responded to the Ethics Reviews.

 ### ETHICS